ryanxai/cvgen-ui/README.md

 ## Features

 - 🎯 **Drag & Drop File Upload**: Upload YAML resume files with an intuitive interface
+- 📝 **Interactive Form**: Fill out a comprehensive form to create your resume data
+- 🔄 **YAML Form Population**: Upload a YAML file to automatically populate the form
 - ⚡ **Instant Generation**: Generate professional PDFs in seconds
 - 🎨 **Beautiful UI**: Modern, responsive design with smooth animations
 - 📱 **Mobile Friendly**: Works perfectly on all devices